AdaCore/training_material/courses/ada_essentials/050_array_types/08-array_aggregates.rst

 * Restrictions

-   * You cannot mix index-based iterators and component-based iterators in the same aggregate
+   * Cannot mix index-based iterators and component-based iterators in the same aggregate

-   * You still cannot have overlaps or missing values
+   * Still cannot have overlaps or missing values

 ------------------
 Delta Aggregates